apache/flink/docs/dev/table/catalog.md

 under the License.
 -->

-A catalog can provide information about metadata, such as names, schemas, statistics of tables, and information about how to access data stored in a database or table.
-Once a catalog is registered to a `TableEnvironment`, all meta-objects defined in a catalog can be accessed from Table API or SQL queries.
+Catalogs provide metadata, such as names, schemas, statistics of tables, and information about how to access data stored in a database or other external systems.
+Once a catalog is registered within a `TableEnvironment`, all its meta-objects are accessible from the Table API and SQL queries.

 * This will be replaced by the TOC